darbach/capstone-project-proposal-darbach/docs/index.md

 * **Persistent data**

   * User profile.
-  * Save favorite locations with a descriptive name and notes.
+  * Save favorite locations with a descriptive name.
   * Save a history of searches.
   * Location-share invitations between users